fboxwala/interview201510/README.md

 ```

 Then you can run the scheduler, which will deploy tasks and collect the
 results.
-In the current sample setup, the scheduler will run a sample word
-count on the text "test blob":
+The scheduler takes in a list of files, and will print out the top 10
+words in the processed list:

 ```
-$ python scheduler.py
+python scheduler.py file1 file2 file3 ...
-Counter({'test': 1, 'blob': 1})
 ```

 ## Testing ##